-For our final healthy recipe for under $20 we bring you this simple one pot meal.
+For our final healthy, cheap family meal, we bring you this simple one pot wonder.
 When trying to feed a family, who doesn’t love it when you can throw everything in one pot and pop it in the oven?
 Well, this recipe does just that and still won’t cost you a lot.

 - 8 chicken thighs